input-output-hk/jormungandr/chain-impl-mockchain/doc/incentives.md

 #### Example 1 : constant

-With C = 10000, ratio = 1/1, estart=10, rate=1, using the linear formula, contribution before epoch 10 will be 0
+With C = 10000, ratio = 1/1, estart=10, rate=1, using the halving formula, contribution before epoch 10 will be 0
 and then will be constant at 10000 coins per epoch.

     | epoch | contribution |